Meet the Trustees

 Chair / Education Lead

-It’s my great privilege to be chair of Mindfulness Wales/Meddwlgarwch Cymru and to work with my amazing Trustee colleagues and our wider network of Friends in taking forward our vision of sharing mindfulness to help Wales become a more compassionate, kinder, fairer society.
+It’s my great privilege to be chair of Mindfulness Wales/Meddylgarwch Cymru and to work with my amazing Trustee colleagues and our wider network of Friends in taking forward our vision of sharing mindfulness to help Wales become a more compassionate, kinder, fairer society.
 My background is in education starting as a teacher and headteacher and ending as Head of Children and Young People’s Strategy in the Welsh Government.

 I trained to teach MBSR and MBCT but I now focus on the range of lighter touch programmes aimed more at the general population.
 My main priority is in education with staff and pupils of all ages and I work with the Mindfulness in Schools Project to train staff all over the world to teach their programmes.
 I’m also involved in teaching Compassionate Mind Training to staff and pupils in collaboration with the University of Derby.